oss-slu/oss.slu.github.io/docs/project_galley_of_glosses/about.md

 ## Overview

 The Gallery of Glosses is a combination of interfaces that allow non-technical users to perform research and classify Glosses (on-page commentary) from the Gospel of Matthew and other source manuscripts.
-There is a NextJS interface for the public-facing website bootstrapped with style.
-This interface can be use by anyone to view infromation ragrading glosse and manuscripts.
-There is another interface build in React JS which is used by researchers and administration for adding and editing gloss and manuscript information.
-The data for these interfaces comes from Rerum.
+There is a NextJS interface for the [public-facing website](https://gog-public-site.vercel.app/) bootstrapped with style.
+This interface can be used by anyone to view information regarding glosses and manuscripts.
+There is another interface built which is used by researchers and administration for adding and editing gloss and manuscript information.
+The data for these interfaces is stored in [RERUM](https://rerum.io).

 ### Information